 The first thing any Android power user does with their phone is unlocked the Developer options.
 The hidden menu has many low-level tweaks, such as forcing Dark mode on all apps, speeding up animations, or enabling hidden Quick Setting tiles.
 And most modifications require nothing more than hitting a toggle.

 Because many of the changes are buggy, Google hides the secret menu by default.
 However, if you're careful and make changes one at a time, you usually won't have any issues.
-Even if you find that none of these toggles are for you, to really use your Galaxy S20, S20+, and S20 Ultra like a pro, you need to use the menu for ADB commands, a series of instructions sent via the computer that lets you do things beyond what's capable in the phone's UI.
+If for nothing else, you want to access Developer Options to send ADB commands, a series of instructions sent via a computer that allows you do things beyond the limitations of the UI such as forcing Android 10 gestures on third-party home screen launchers and removing bloatware.

 Open "Settings" from the app drawer or the gear icon in the Quick Settings menu.
 Then, scroll to the bottom of Settings and select "About Phone."
 Choose "Software information," then tap on "Build number" seven times in rapid succession.
 In between these taps, a toast message will appear informing you how many more taps are needed to become a "developer."